-The agency conducts a satisfaction survey annually in early spring.
-We currently collect the data on hand written surveys, which are then entered into an electronic survey program.
-This data is analyzed and presented to the Board of Supervisors via the agency's monthly reporting format.
-The agency has purchased kiosks to go into our larger facilities to facilitate online completion.
-In 2020, the CSBG providers will ask their clients to conduct a four-question survey via Survey Monkey provided to them by CSB.
+The agency conducts a handwritten satisfaction survey each spring.
+This raw data is entered into an electronic survey program, analyzed and presented to the Board of Supervisors via the agency's monthly reporting format.
+To increase survey responses, kiosks with the electronic survey were placed at the agency's larger facilities.
+In 2020, the CSBG providers will be required to survey their clients with a four-question customer satisfaction survey provided to them by CSB.
 This requirement will be written into their contract terms and conditions.